TNREGINET – Online Tamil Nadu Encumbrance Certificate

 • Choose your desired bank for e-payment and complete the payment process.

 • Upon successful payment, you’ll receive a bank reference number, CIN number, and transaction ID.
-Keep these details accessible.
+Ensure these details are kept accessible.

-• After selecting the applicable data and the sub-registrar’s approval, the encumbrance certificate with a QR code on all pages and the sub-registrar’s digital signature at the end will be accessible in your login.
+• Once the applicable data is selected and approved by the Sub-Registrar, the encumbrance certificate with a QR code on all pages and the Sub-Registrar’s digital signature at the end will be accessible in your login.
 An SMS notification will also be sent to you.

 Documents Required to Apply for Encumbrance Certificate Offline in Tamil Nadu